jamoma/JamomaDoc/Drafts/buildAndTestBlogPost.md

 ###Benefits

 The biggest benefit is the ability to receive immediate feedback when something breaks.
 If a test exists and your changes to the code cause that test to fail, you get feedback from the IDE as soon as you try to build.
 This makes it much easier to code via [test driven development](http://en.wikipedia.org/wiki/Test-driven_development) or [red-green-refactor](http://www.jamesshore.com/Blog/Red-Green-Refactor.html) approach.
-Even if you don't take the extreme path and establish your tests first, the immediate feedback should  encourage our developers to spend more time making unit tests.
+Even if you don't take the extreme path of establishing your tests first, the immediate feedback should encourage our developers to spend more time making unit tests.

 ##How it works